 Price: From $33,990 Drive Away

-But, even if you don’t opt for the more powerful engines, the ‘lesser-powered’ 2.0-litre units still offer plenty of pull to get you around town and on those longer road trips you’re likely to want to take in a vehicle of this size.
-There’s plenty of space inside for a family of four, plus luggage too, as you would come to expect from a mid-size SUV such as this.
+But even if you don’t opt for the more powerful engines, the smaller 2.0-litre units still offer plenty of pull to get you around town and on a long road trip, you’re going to want a vehicle of this size.
+There’s plenty of space inside for a family of four, plus luggage too, as you would come to expect from a mid-size such as this.
 There really isn’t much to complain about with the CX-5, but it’s worth noting that, unless you do go for the 2.5-litre unit, you’re probably not going to have the most amount of fun, compared to some other SUVs.
 But for a comfortable school run cruiser, there’s very little in the way of competition.

 - Fit and finish at a luxury marque standard